sahildua2305/byzanz-record-gif/README.md

 # byzanz-record-gif
-Shell script to make use of byzanz more user-friendly
+Shell script to make byzanz more user-friendly

 Inspired from http://askubuntu.com/a/201018